thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

-Sets the title of the toolbar action.
+Sets the title of the messageDisplayAction.
 This shows up in the tooltip.

 .. api-header::
    :label: Parameters